mpounsett/no-response-issue/no-response-issue.md

 ### Testing EDNS Version Negotiation With Unknown EDNS Flags

+Ask for the SOA record of the zone the server is nominally configured to serve.
+This query is made with no DNS flag bits set.
+EDNS version 1 is used without any EDNS options.
+A unassigned EDNS flag bit is set (0x40 in this case).

+We expect the SOA record for the zone to NOT be returned in the answer section with the extended rcode set to BADVERS and the QR bit to be set in the response, RA may also be set [@!RFC1034].
+We expect a OPT record to be returned.
+There should be no EDNS flags present in the response as unknown EDNS flags are supposed to be ignored.
+The EDNS version field should be zero as EDNS versions other than 0 are yet to be specified and there should be no EDNS options present [@!RFC6891].

 Check that EDNS version 1 queries with unknown flags work (EDNS supported):

 {align=left}